pfeerick/edgetx/EdgeTX-2.4-Release-Notes.md

 We are happy to bring you the first release of EdgeTX – the cutting edge open source firmware for your R/C radio.
 EdgeTX is a fork of OpenTX 2.3.11, so it contains all the current features of OTX2.3.11 as well and some additional features that were slated for OTX 2.3.12 including:
 * Add support for RadioMaster T8
-* Multirotor Wizard for Color LCD radios
-* Add ETX1 and EXT1 to calibration screen
+* Add EXT1 and EXT2 to calibration screen
 * Add support for Jumper T-Lite
 * Fix multi per channel failsafe
 * Add telemetry sources for inputs